-We are incurring significantly increased costs and devote substantial management time as a result of operating as a public company.
+We are incurring significantly increased costs and devoting substantial management time to operate as a public company.

 As a public company, we are incurring significant legal, accounting and other expenses that we did not incur as a private company.
-For example, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, and will be required to comply with the applicable requirements of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as rules and regulations subsequently implemented by the SEC and the New York Stock Exchange, including the establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
-We expect that compliance with these requirements will increase our legal and financial compliance costs and will make some activities more time consuming and costly.
-In addition, we expect that our management and other personnel will need to divert attention from operational and other business matters to devote substantial time to these public company requirements.
-In particular, we expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, which will increase when we are no longer an emerging growth company, as defined by the JOBS Act.
+For example, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, and are required to comply with the applicable requirements of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as rules and regulations subsequently implemented by the SEC and the New York Stock Exchange, including the establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
+Compliance with these requirements has increased our legal and financial compliance costs and has made some activities more time consuming and costly.
+In addition, our management and other personnel devote substantial time to our public company requirements, which diverts attention from operational and other business matters.
+We also expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, which will increase when we are no longer an emerging growth company, as defined by the JOBS Act.
 We have and will continue to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge and maintain an internal audit function.
-We cannot predict or estimate the amount of additional costs we incur as a result of becoming a public company or the timing of such costs.
+We cannot predict or estimate the amount of additional costs we may incur as a result of operating as a public company or the timing of such costs.